jangorecki/dockerfiles/drd-pkg/README.md

-Dockerfile for minimal setup of Debian and R-devel:
+Dockerfile setup of Debian and R-devel:
 ```
 docker.io/rocker/drd
 ```